Skip to contents

 mtch <- mtch[whichQuery(mtch)]

-Subsetting of MatchedSpectra is always relative to the query, i.e. subsetting an object with an index 4 would restrict the object to only the matching results for the 4th query spectrum.
+Subsetting of MatchedSpectra is always relative to the query, i.e. mtch[4] would subset the object to the matching results for the 4th query spectrum.

-We now extract the matching information after subsetting:
+We now extract the matching information on the data subset:

 spectraData(mtch, c("rtime", "precursorMz", "target_precursorMz", "score"))